Grand Illusion

 The total runtime of Grand Illusion is 114 minutes (1h 54m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.9/10, and global collection metrics, Grand Illusion stands as a successful venture for the creators.
-It remains an essential piece of the 1937 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.9/10, and global performance metrics, Grand Illusion is classified as a SUPER HIT.
+It remains an essential part of the 1937 cinematic calendar.

 Frequently Asked Questions